b0mbays/continuously_casting_dashboards/README.md

     - Restart Home Assistant
     - Ensure that 'ha-catt-fix' is listed inside your dashboards resources. (_Your dashboard_ -> Three dots -> Edit -> Three dots -> Manage resources)

+4. **[Kiosk Mode](https://github.com/NemesisRE/kiosk-mode)** for hiding the navigations bars for fullscreen dashboards on your displays.

 <br/><br/>